OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 `http://www.example.com/product.php?id=10 ORDER BY 10--`

-If the query executes with success, the tester can assume, in this example, that there are 10 or more columns in the `SELECT` statement.
+If the query executes with success, the tester can assume in this example that there are 10 or more columns in the `SELECT` statement.
 If the query fails, then there must be fewer than 10 columns returned by the query.
 If there is an error message available, it would probably be:

 `Unknown column '10' in 'order clause'`